 The Code of Federal Regulation standards for conducting surveys for CDBG Entitlement programs can be found at 24 CFR 570.208(a)(1)(vi) – click here.

 **Applicants who wish to conduct a survey can utilize the forms below specific to Clermont County.
-It is recommended you contact Sherri Cmar, Fiscal Support Coordinator, at 513-732-7907, prior to beginning your survey:
+It is recommended you contact Sherri Cmar, Grants Coordinator, at 513-732-7907, prior to beginning your survey:

 Additional HUD survey and income summary data links: